Createdd/Writing/articles/VotingApp.md

 https://unsplash.com/photos/OwMTchwUTNw)
 Photo by Johannes Plenio on Unsplash - https://unsplash.com/photos/OwMTchwUTNw

-The Voting App on Free Code Camp is in my opinion the first challenge, that was really hard.
+In my opinion the voting app challenge on FreeCodeCamp was the first really hard on in the curriculum.
 I just couldn't do it as easy as all the other challenges.
-Too much knowledge in too much fields is required.
+Too much knowledge in too many fields is required.
 Also, I didn't find any tutorials or examples, that broke this challenge down with up-to-date tools.
 So I decided to document it my building process.

 I will use:
 - MongoDB